kyma-project/btp-manager/docs/user/02-10-usage.md

-# Use BTP Manager to manage SAP BTP Service Operator
+# Use BTP Manager to Manage SAP BTP Service Operator

-## Create and install Secret
+## Create and Install Secret

 To create a real BTP Manager Secret, follow these steps:
 1. Clone the `btp-manager` repository to your local file system.
-2. Create ServiceBinding to obtain the access credentials to the ServiceInstance as described in points 2 of the [Setup](https://github.com/SAP/sap-btp-service-operator#setup) section in the SAP BTP Service Operator documentation.
+2. Create ServiceBinding to obtain the access credentials to the ServiceInstance as described in points 2 of the [Setup](https://github.com/SAP/sap-btp-service-operator#setup) section in the SAP BTP service operator documentation.
 3. Copy and save the access credentials into your `hack/creds.json` file in the cloned `btp-manager` repository.
 4. Call [`create-secret-file.sh`](https://github.com/kyma-project/btp-manager/blob/main/hack/create-secret-file.sh).
 5. Apply the Secret in your cluster.